microsoft/FluidFramework/docs/content/docs/data-structures/map.md

     map.set(dataKey, Math.random())
 );

 // This function will update the label from the SharedMap.
-It is connected to the SharedMap's valueChanged event
+// It is connected to the SharedMap's valueChanged event,
 // and will be called each time a value in the SharedMap is changed. const updateLabel = () => {
     const value = map.get(dataKey) || 0;